-The Shardgroups tab displays the shardgroup names, status, the shardspace to which it belongs, the number of chunks, Data Guard role, and the region to which it belongs.
+The Shardgroups tab displays the shardgroup names, status, and the shardspace to which it belongs, the region to which it belongs, and if Replication Type is Data Guard the Data Guard Role is shown.

 You can click the shardgroup name to reveal more details about the selected component, including information about the shards within the shardgroup, and incidents.